In-person appointments are limited to Wake Forest students, staff, and faculty ONLY

 Submit a request through our website or email firstname.lastname@example.org directly.
 We will get back with you within three days.
 We are available Monday-Friday, 9-5, and will work with you via email to answer your questions or help you make arrangements to research our materials.

 Chat with us to get immediate feedback.
 We may not be able to answer your entire question immediately, but you can get the ball rolling on your research.
-This is available Monday-Friday and limited night and weekend hours.
+During the semester, chat is available Monday-Friday and limited night and weekend hours.

 This is an in-depth reference appointment where we can meet virtually to discuss your research and have a back and forth conversation in real time.
 These are available Monday-Friday, 9-4, but are limited to scheduling and access limitations due to COVID-19.
 Prior to scheduling this Zoom appointment, we encourage researchers to discuss via email their research questions with the SCA faculty and staff to focus topics based on our collections.